 \subsubsection{Convergence test}

-In this example, we investigate the convergence of the method for solving the Hele-Shaw flow.
-The initial shape we consider is a four-fold flower, defined as
+In this example, we investigate the convergence of the method for the Hele-Shaw flow.
+The initial shape is a four-fold flower defined by

-The surface tension coefficient is chosen to be $0.01$, and the numerical computation is performed within the bounding box of $[-1.5,1.5]^2$.
-The air injection rate is set to zero, leading to the area-preserving property of the Hele-Shaw flow (since the fluid is incompressible).
+The surface tension coefficient is $0.01$, and the computation is performed in the bounding box $(-1.5,1.5)^2$.
+The air injection rate is set to zero, so the flow preserves area because the fluid is incompressible.
 The numerical error is measured by comparing the enclosed area of the curve at $T=1$ with the initial area.
 To study the spatial accuracy, we use a fixed time step size of $\tau = 1\times 10^{-3}$ and vary the mesh size as $\Delta x = 3\times 2^{-l}$, with $l = 5,6,\cdots,9$.
 Similarly, to analyze the temporal accuracy, we use a fixed mesh size of $\Delta x = 3\times 2^{-10}$ and vary the time step size as $\tau = 2^{-l}\times 10^{-3}$, with $l = 1,2,\cdots,5$.
-We compute the enclosed area of the curve by numerically evaluating the integral $A[\Gamma] = \frac{1}{2}\int_{\Gamma} \mathbf{x}\cdot\mathbf{n}\,d\mathbf{s}$.
-The numerical results are shown in \Cref{fig:hs-conv}, and it can be observed that the method exhibits second-order accuracy both spatially and temporally.
+We compute the enclosed area of the curve by numerically evaluating the integral $A[\Gamma] = \frac{1}{2}\int_{\Gamma} \mathbf{x}\cdot\mathbf{n}\,ds$.
+The numerical results are shown in \Cref{fig:hs-conv} and indicate that the method is second-order accurate in both space and time.